The Gumloop Handbook

 What It's Like to Work at Gumloop

-Here's what'd it'd be like to work on the team and our policies.
+Here's what'd it'd be like to work on the team.

 We try to keep all other meetings to an absolute minimum.
-If you need to talk to someone we hope you can ping them on the side to set something up or just walk up to them in person to chat.
+If you need to talk to someone just walk up to them in person to chat.

 Focused work